NOC-MSM/nemo_cookbook/docs/docs/contributing.md

 Thank you for your interest in contributing to NEMO Cookbook!

-We welcome contributions from the community to help improve the validation of ocean general circulation models.
+We welcome contributions from the community to help improve the reproducible analysis of NEMO outputs.

 ### **Getting Started**
 ---